The Impact of Batch Learning in Stochastic Linear Bandits: Problem formulation

 In contrast to conventional approaches that require the reward to be observable after each choice of the action, our setting assumes only that rewards are released at specific predefined timesteps.
 Denote by $\grid = \timeidx_1,...,\timeidx_{\numbatches}$ a grid, which is a division of the time horizon $\horizon$ to $\numbatches$ batches of equal size $\batchsize$, $1 = \timeidx_1 < ... < \timeidx_{\numbatches} = \horizon, \timeidx_{\batchidx} - \timeidx_{\batchidx-1} = \batchsize$ for all $\batchidx=1,..., \numbatches$.
 Without loss of generality we assume that $\horizon=\batchsize \numbatches$, otherwise we can take $\horizon:= \left\lfloor \frac{\horizon}{\batchsize} \right\rfloor \batchsize $.
 Recall that in the batch setting the agent receives the rewards after each batch ends, meaning that the agent operates with the same amount of information within a single batch.
 For simplicity, we assume that as long as the history remains the same the decision rule does not change as well.
 Note that this assumption does not impose any significant restrictions.
 Indeed, instead of applying a policy once, one can always do it $\batchsize$ times until the history updates.
 Thus, a batch policy is also a finite sequence of $\policy = (\policy_{\timeidx})_{1 \leq \timeidx \leq \horizon}$ of decision rules: $\policy_\timeidx : \historyset_{\timeidx-1} \xrightarrow{} \setofdist(\actset_{\timeidx})$.
 However, not the whole past history is available for the agent in timestep $\timeidx$, formally, $\history_\timeidx = \history_{\timeidx_{\batchidx}}$ for any $t_j < t \leq t_{j+1}$.

 In practice, sequential batch learning is usually considered as a limitation of the environment.
-However, for notation convenience, despite the batch setting being a property of the environment, we consider this limitation from a policy perspective.
-With this, we assume that it is not the online agent who works with the batch environment, but the batch policy interacts with the online environment.
+However, for notation convenience, we consider this limitation from a policy perspective, i.e., we assume that it is not the online agent who works with the batch environment, but the batch policy interacts with the online environment.
 To distinguish between online and batch policies we will denote the last as $\batchpolicy = (\batchpolicy_{\timeidx})_{1 \leq \timeidx \leq \horizon}$.

 We now are ready to formulate the goal of the paper formally.
-That is, given a policy $\policy$, we aim to establish upper and lower regret bounds of its batch specification $\batchpolicy$.
+That is, given an arbitrary policy $\policy$, we aim to establish upper and lower regret bounds of its batch specification $\batchpolicy$.